Adams Lake: Geology and topography

 The lake divides the upper and lower parts of the Adams River.
 A main channel and a series of smaller channels of the river enter the lake through a narrow, curved, steep-sided valley.
 These steep slopes become gentler toward the southern end.
 Other significant tributaries are the Momich River and Bush Creek.

 The northwest side comprises granite igneous intrusions.
 These altered volcanic materials are usually grey in the lower part and green in the upper part of the series of schists.
 The latter also contain irregular beds of limestone.

 Squaam Bay, on the west shore, is the only major indentation of the shoreline.

 Forestry

 The Interior Cedar-Hemlock zone continues south along both sides of the lake.
-The primary species are western red cedar, western hemlock, Douglas fir, Engelann spruce, lodgepole pine, sup-alpine fir, hybrid white spruce, birch, and trembling aspen.
+The primary species are western redcedar, western hemlock, Douglas-fir, Engelmann spruce, lodgepole pine, subalpine fir, hybrid white spruce, birch, and trembling aspen.